Books for siblings of children who are chronically ill or hospitalized:

 “Gentle Willow: A Story for Children About Dying,” by Joycee C. Mills (Ages 9-12)

-Written for children who may not survive their illness or for the children who know them, this tale helps address feelings or disbelief, anger, and sadness, along with love and compassion.
+Written for children who may not survive their illness or for the children who know them, this tale helps address feelings of disbelief, anger and sadness, along with love and compassion.
 Amanda and Little Tree discover that their friend Gentle Willow isn’t feeling very well.

 “Tear Soup,” by Pat Schweibert (Ages 9-12)